bobsawey/Bobby-Jo/README.md

 # Hi there 👋, our name is Bobby Jo

-update: we are much on gitlab atm. bringing private repos public "soon!"
+# update: we are much on Gitlab atm. bringing private repos public "soon!"

 [GITLAB](https://gitlab.com/bobsawey)

+# AGAIN: this account is mostly forks of other work at the moment.
+Our opensource monorepo is being rebuilt over at Gitlab.

 I am a mathematician who researches Computational Math and Linguistics.
 And I like all the other cool kid stuff too..you know: Systems Theory / System Dynamics / Train Simulator 2022.